dabapps/django-readers/README.md

 ```

 Again, only the precise fields that are needed are loaded from the database.
-All relationship functions take an optional `to_attr` argument which is passed to the underlying `Prefetch` object and also changes the key name used by the producer.
+All relationship functions take an optional `to_attr` argument which is passed to the underlying `Prefetch` object.

 Note that `django-readers` _always_ uses `prefetch_related` to load relationships, even in circumstances where `select_related` would usually be used (ie `ForeignKey` and `OneToOneField`), resulting in one query per relationship.
 This approach allows the code to be "fractal": the tree of `(prepare, project)` pairs can be recursively applied to the tree of related querysets.